-The boy, still elatedly clutching the girl with one arm, laughed and dug in his pocket.
-He was glowing red.
-He pulled out a dull metal bill clip and, releasing the girl, counted out ten dollars in the judge's hand.
-Turning, he pressed a five dollar bill into Myrtle's hand.
+The boy, still clutching the girl with one arm, laughed he was glowing red - and dug in his pocket.
+He pulled out a bill clip and released the girl, who turned back to Myrtle, dabbing at her eyes.
+Counting out ten dollars, he handed it to the judge.
+Turning, he shelled off another five for Myrtle, pressing it into her hand.

 "Boy!
-You're something else, Aunt Martha!" he said, still laughing.
+You something else, Aunt Martha!" he said, still laughing.

 She stuffed the money in her bag, touched her compact and thought about her face.
-Suddenly, even flushed from the compliments on her acting, she felt as tired of her own face as she was of Solder's.
+And Suddenly, even flushed from the compliments on her acting, she felt as tired of her own face as she was of Solders.